s204475/s204475.github.io/index.markdown

 ---

 <div class = "header" >
-  <h1>Drugs and narcotics in San Francisco</h1>
+  <h1>Drugs and Narcotics in San Francisco</h1>
 </div>
 <div class="introduction" markdown="1" style="max-width: 1200px; margin: 0 auto; text-align: justify; text-justify: inter-word;">
   Like many states in the United States, San Francisco has had its issues with handling crime related to drugs and narcotics over the years. <br>
-  The following is a deep dive into how these crime reports have evolved over the years between 2003 to 2025.
+  The following is a deep dive into how these crime reports have evolved over the years between 2003 to 2024.
   The figures and statements are made based on information extracted from San Francisco Open Data <a href="https://data.sfgov.org/Public-Safety/Police-Department-Incident-Reports-2018-to-Present/wg3w-h783/about_data">[DataSF, 2015]</a> and <a href="https://data.sfgov.org/Public-Safety/Police-Department-Incident-Reports-Historical-2003/tmnf-yvry/about_data">[DataSF, 2024]</a>
 </div>